edcarp/genomics-r-intro/_episodes/01-introduction.md

 is written.
 Then click the <KBD>Run</KBD> button that is just above the first line of your script in the header of the Source pane.

+*NOTE: this part needs to be updated for Edinburgh.*

-In the Console, we expect to see the following output, below the instruction you executed output in blue:
+In the console, we expect to see the following output*:

 ~~~
 [1] "/home/dcuser/dc_genomics_r"
 ~~~
 {: .output}

-NOTE: In the output, `dcuser` represents your username, however if you are using the University of Edinburgh's *Notable* service, this will be replaced by `jovyan` due to how the service is set up.
+\* Notice, at the Console, you will also see the instruction you executed above the output in blue.

 Since we will be learning several commands, we may already want to keep some short notes in our script to explain the purpose of the command.
 Entering a `#`